A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of galaxy properties

 The Red Potato galaxy is a massive system with a stellar mass of $1.1^{+0.4}_{-0.4} \times 10^{11}~M_\odot$ and a SFR of $4^{+6}_{-2}~M_\odot$/yr (100-Myr timescale) according to the fitting results, where the quoted errors include both the 1-$\sigma$ statistical uncertainties measured from the fitting posteriors and the systematic errors quantified by \cite{Pacifici2023}.
 As shown in the middle panel of Fig.~\ref{fig:scaling_relations}, the measured stellar mass and SFR values place the galaxy more than 1 dex below the SFMSs reported by the literature \citep{Popesso2023,Speagle2014}.
-Other massive ($>10^{10}~M_\sun$) galaxies discovered in the same proto-cluster MQN01 from \cite{Galbiati2025} and \cite{Pensabene2025} are also shown in the panel for comparison, which are all located around the main sequence.
+Other massive ($>10^{10}~M_\sun$) galaxies discovered in the same protocluster MQN01 from \cite{Galbiati2025} and \cite{Pensabene2025} are also shown in the panel for comparison, which are all located around the main sequence.
 These objects include the host galaxy of the AGN-\emph{ID2} shown in Fig.~\ref{fig:rgb_w_lya} at $10^{11.2}\,M_\sun$, the Big Wheel galaxy from \cite{Wang2025} at $10^{11.4}\,M_\sun$, and the QSO companion galaxy from \cite{Pensabene2025} at $10^{11.0}\,M_\sun$.

 We also tested whether the SED fitting results are robust against the choice of SFH.
-Specifically, we switched to a parametric SFH, the delayed exponentially-declining form SFR($t$)$\,\propto t\cdot e^{-t/\tau}$, and repeated the fitting with identical setups as above for all other parameters.
-The inferred mass and SFR values are $1.1^{+0.5}_{-0.4} \times 10^{11}~M_\odot$ and $7^{+7}_{-4}~M_\odot$/yr, respectively, consistent with those inferred from the fitting with a non-parametric SFH if taking into account the uncertainties.
+Specifically, we switched to a parametric SFH, the delayed exponentially declining form SFR($t$)$\,\propto t\cdot e^{-t/\tau}$, and repeated the fitting with identical setups as above for all other parameters.
+The inferred mass and SFR values are $1.1^{+0.5}_{-0.4} \times 10^{11}~M_\odot$ and $7^{+7}_{-4}~M_\odot$/yr, respectively, consistent with those inferred from the fitting with a nonparametric SFH if taking into account the uncertainties.